osrf/gazebo_tutorials/hydrodynamics/tutorial.md

 ## Explanation

 ### Buoyancy
-The white submarine has a density of 500 kg/m^3,
+The white submarine has a density of 500 kg/m^3.
+It immediately floats to the top of the world when simulation is unpaused because the buoyancy force is greater than gravity.
+On the other hand, the black submarine's density is 1500 kg/m^3, so it sinks to the ground plane.
+The yellow submarine has a density of exactly 1000 kg/m^3, so it floats at equilibrium unless disturbed by other forces.

 ### Lift and Drag